yahkun/CapsLock-/README.md

 2. Right-click on your file and select "Create shortcut".
 3. Right-click on the shortcut and select "Cut".
 4. Press the Windows key + R to open the Run dialog box.
-5. Type "shell:startup" (without quotes) and press Enter.
+5. Type `shell:startup` and press Enter.
 This will open the Startup folder.
 6. Right-click inside the Startup folder and select "Paste".
 This will paste your shortcut into the Startup folder.
 7. Restart your computer to see if your file runs automatically at startup.